antovis86/PAM-PredictiveAccumulationModels/README.md

 ---

 This repository contains the MATLAB implementation of PAM framework.
-The structure and methodologies are inspired from the HGF toolbox, open source code available as part of the TAPAS software collection
+The structure and methodologies are inspired from the HGF toolbox, open source code available as part of the TAPAS software collection.
+For the Python implementation see: https://github.com/francesco-cal98/Pam---Predictive-Accumulator-models
+For the R implementation see: https://github.com/Mar-Cald/PAM-PredictiveAccumulationModels
 References:

 TAPAS - Frässle, S., et al. (2021).
 TAPAS: An Open-Source Software Package for